jaineelmodi11/MovieMatchApp/README.md

 - **Content-based filtering** (sentence embeddings of movie overviews via a Sentence-Transformers model)

-All of this runs on a backend (Flask/Node/Django—or whatever your stack is).
+All of this runs on a backend Flask.
 The iOS client calls RESTful endpoints to fetch “next swipe card,” record “liked/disliked” swipes, and retrieve top recommendations.

 > **Why “MovieMatch”?**
 > 1. **Discoverability:** Streaming platforms overload you with choices.
 MovieMatchApp narrows it down to what you’ll actually enjoy.